SteveBronder/hedgeable_ads/README.md

 ![](./img/trials_vs_minCases.png)

-The graphic below shows the number of trials and whether the model allowed winnowing, where winnowing the C5.0 model's process of filtering out what it deems to be useless features.
+The graphic below shows the number of trials and whether the model allowed winnowing, where winnowing is the C5.0 model's process of filtering out what it deems to be useless features.
 We can see in the graphic that the best models actually had no winnowing, meaning that while some variables are usually not used, at some points they may be useful.

 ![](./img/trials_vs_winnow.png)